News From Our Classmates

 In May of 1957, I was faced with a 2 year draft into the Army.
 The Reserve Forces Act of 1955 stated that one could enlist into an Army or National Guard unit, go through 6 months of basic and MOS training.
 Afterwards, to be in an active reserve unit for 5 1/2 years.
 Needless to say, I took advantage of this program.
 I was assigned to a local Army reserve unit, 328th Quartermaster Company.
 I found that I was among Champaign High School friends, Phil Matteson, Richard Haines, Bob Apperson, Dick Stillwell, Allan Trinkle and Dick Shelby.

-After 2 years in the Army Reserves, Allan Trinkle prompted me to go for a conditional release form the Army to enlist into the Air Force Reserves.
+After 2 years in the Army Reserves, Allan Trinkle prompted me to go for a conditional release from the Army Reserves to enlist into the Air Force Reserves.
 It worked out for both of us and we were assigned to the 46th Aeromedical Evacuation Squadron at Chanute Air Force Base.
 This was much more to my liking, as we trained one weekend a month instead of one night a week.

 I got my final discharge on September 20, 1963.